newrelic/newrelic-k8s-metrics-adapter/README.md

 ## Installation

-This project has the `newrelic-k8s-metrics-adapter` Helm Chart inside the [newrelic helm charts repo](https://github.com/newrelic/helm-charts) and can also be installed through the `nri-bundle` chart.
+This project has the `newrelic-k8s-metrics-adapter` Helm Chart in [charts/newrelic-k8s-metrics-adapter](https://github.com/newrelic/newrelic-k8s-metrics-adapter/charts/newrelic-k8s-metrics-adapter) and can also be installed through the `nri-bundle` chart in [newrelic helm charts repo](https://github.com/newrelic/helm-charts).

-For further information regarding the installation refer to the official docs and to the README.md and the values.yaml of the [chart](https://github.com/newrelic/helm-charts/tree/master/charts/newrelic-k8s-metrics-adapter).
+For further information regarding the installation refer to the official docs and to the README.md and the values.yaml of the [chart](https://github.com/newrelic/newrelic-k8s-metrics-adapter/charts/newrelic-k8s-metrics-adapter).

 ## Getting Started